-- 10. The Debtor is in the business of developing, manufacturing, selling, branding, marketing and distributing to commercial and consumer markets a line of premium car care products, including car wash, waxes, polishes, spray detailers, interior cleaners and conditioners and innovative tire shines. - 11.
-In the fall of 2012, negotiations commenced between (a) Casual Investments, (b) Mr. Atticus Firey is his individual management capacity, (c) Debtor member Sanctioned Holdings LLC (the "Suroff Member Entity," whose members included to the best of the Debtor's belief and understanding Mr. Mark Suroff, Mr. Scott Debson, Mr. Victor Carillo, Mr. Marco Valdez, Mr. Estevan Oriol and Mr. Mark Machado (a/k/a Mister Cartoon), (d) Mr. Suroff in his individual capacity, and (e) Debtor member Atticus Firey Consulting, Inc. (wholly owned by Mr. Atticus Firey) (the "Firey Member Entity," and collectively, parties (a) (e) the "Participating Parties"), whereby Casual Investments conveyed a framework by which it would acquire an equity interest position in the Debtor. - 12.
-The Participating Parties subsequently came to an understanding that Casual Investments would make a cash investment into the Debtor in exchange for an equity interest position in the Debtor.
-Casual Investments further indicated a willingness to provide the Debtor a thirty (30) day short term loan to help fund the Debtor's operations pending further written memorialization. - Agreement" pursuant to which the Debtor received five hundred thousand dollars (\$500,000) from Casual Investments (such agreement, the "January Loan Agreement").
-Concurrent with entering into the January Loan Agreement, and in reliance on Casual Investments' representations regarding such documentation being what was in substance a mechanical step in consummating its equity investment into the Debtor, the Debtor executed in favor of Casual Investments a promissory note in the principal amount of five hundred thousand dollars (\$500,000) (the "January Note"), with a set maturity date ninety (90) days later of March 15, 2013 (such date, the "Initial Maturity Date"), and a "Security Agreement" that contained language that granted Casual Investments a security interest in certain property of the Debtor (the "January Security Agreement").
-Based on the Debtor's inquiry, no UCCbehalf of Casual Investments with respect to the grant of lien rights under the January Security
+SAG is in the business of developing, manufacturing, selling, branding, marketing and 10. distributing to commercial and consumer markets a line of premium car care products, including car wash, waxes, polishes, spray detailers, interior cleaners and conditioners and innovative tire shines.

-Secretary of State (filing No. 13-7354641589) (such UCC-1, the "April 2013 UCC Filing").
+- 11. In the fall of 2012, negotiations commenced between Casual Investments, Mr. Atticus Firey is his individual management capacity, member Sanctioned Holdings LLC (wholly owned by Mr. Mark Suroff), and member Atticus Firey Consulting, Inc. (wholly owned by Mr. Atticus Firey) (collectively, the "Participating Parties"), whereby Casual Investments conveyed a framework by which it would acquire an equity interest position in SAG. - 12.
+The Participating Parties, including SAG and Casual Investments, subsequently came to an understanding that Casual Investments would make a cash investment into SAG in exchange for an equity interest position in SAG.
+Casual Investments further indicated a willingness to provide SAG a thirty (30) day short term loan to help fund SAG's operations pending further written memorialization. - Agreement" pursuant to which SAG received five hundred thousand dollars (\$500,000) from Casual Investments (such agreement, the "January Loan Agreement").
+Concurrently with entering into the January Loan Agreement, and in reliance on Casual Investments' representations regarding such documentation being what was in substance a mechanical step in consummating its equity investment into SAG, SAG executed in favor of Casual Investments a promissory note in the principal amount of five hundred thousand dollars (\$500,000) (the "January Note"), with a set maturity date ninety (90) days later of March 15, 2013 (such date, the "Initial Maturity Date"), and a "Security Agreement" that granted Casual Investments a security interest in certain property of SAG (the "January Security Agreement").
+Based on SAG's inquiry, no UCC-1 or other financing statement to perfect any alleged security interest granted was ever filed by or on behalf of Casual Investments with respect to the grant under the January Security Agreement until the filing of a UCC-1 Financing Statement on April 2, 2013 with the California Secretary of State (filing No. 13-7354641589) (such UCC-1, the "April 2013 UCC Filing"). - 14.
+As of March 5, 2013, eight (8) days before the maturity date of the January Note, Casual Investments and SAG had still not finalized all further documentation as to Casual Investments' equity interest position.
+On such date, and in reliance upon Casual Investments' ongoing representations regarding the memorialization of its equity interest position in SAG, SAG entered into certain titled "Amendment To Loan Agreement" pursuant to which: (i) SAG received an additional seventy five thousand dollars (\$75,000) in funding from Casual Investments (the "March Seventy Five Thousand Funding"); (ii) SAG executed in favor of Casual Investments that certain "Amended And Restated Promissory Note" in the total amount of Five Hundred, Seventy Five Thousand dollars (\$575,000), which consisted of the amount of the January Note and the March Seventy Five Thousand Funding, and (iii) the maturity date of the January Note (\$500,000) and the March Seventy Five Thousand Funding (collectively, the "March Note") was set for March 31, 2013, a mere sixteen (16) days after the Initial Maturity Date.